robole/content-visibility-css-property-exploration/README.md

 # Exploration of `content-visibility` CSS property

-The [`content-visibility`](https://developer.mozilla.org/en-US/docs/Web/CSS/content-visibility) property provides control over wheter elements are rendered or not.
+The [`content-visibility`](https://developer.mozilla.org/en-US/docs/Web/CSS/content-visibility) property provides control over whether elements are rendered or not.
 Some rendering steps can be skipped for elements that are not yet needed by an user to improve performance.
 I want to explore a range of scenarios to see the true effect on performance.

+**If you want to learn how to use `content-visibility`, you can read [the accompanying article](https://blog.logrocket.com/using-css-content-visibility-boost-rendering-performance/)**.

 ## Run the examples